mongodb/docs/source/includes/tutorial-setup.rst

          MongoDB: <MongoDB version>

-      You can continue to the next step of the tutorial.
+      Your development environment setup is complete and you can proceed to the next step of the tutorial.